rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

         0a:ff:77:cc
 ```

-On inspection, the certificate was issued by `devsecmeow-staging`.
+On inspection, we see that the certificate was issued by `devsecmeow-staging`.

 The next step would be to generate temporary credentials using the link `https://13.213.29.24/`.
 However, the browser was met with a 403 forbidden:

 ![](/assets/images/tisc2023/Pasted image 20231002202905.png)

-The onboarding guide mentioned something about mTLS, which stands for Mutual TLS.
-This meant that a particular set of certificates and private keys are needed to communicate with this web server.
+The onboarding guide mentioned something about mTLS, which stood for Mutual TLS.
+This meant that a particular set of certificates and private keys were necessary to communicate with this web server.
 Checking the certificate presented by this web server:

 ![](/assets/images/tisc2023/Pasted image 20231002203909.png)

-Seeing that the issuer was also `devsecmeow-staging`, there is a high chance that the signed certificate generated earlier would work.
+Seeing that the issuer was also `devsecmeow-staging`, hence there was a high chance that the signed certificate generated earlier would work.
 Now, to generate the temporary credentials:

 ```bash
 $ curl -k --cert ./client.crt --key client.key https://13.213.29.24/
 {"Message": "Hello new agent, use the credentials wisely!
 It should be live for the next 120 minutes!
 Our antivirus will wipe them out and the associated resources after the expected time usage.", "Access_Key": "AKIATMLSTF3N6SIFPQ65", "Secret_Key": "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"}
 ```

-The access key and secret key can be loaded into the shell like so:
+The access key and secret key were then loaded into the shell like so:

 ```bash
 $ aws configure